SulmanK/Capcom-Cup-2018/README.md

 * Capcom_Cup_2018_SQL.csv - CSV file containing the dataframe.
 * Capcom_Cup_2018.png - Capcom Cup 2018 logo.

-## Further Information
+## Additional Information
-- For information on the Capcom Pro Tour head to https://capcomprotour.com/.
+- For more information on the Capcom Pro Tour head to https://capcomprotour.com/.
-- For information in my collaboration with Fingercramp check out https://www.fingercramp.com/portfolio/capcom-cup-2018-design-package/
+- For more information in my collaboration with Fingercramp check out https://www.fingercramp.com/portfolio/capcom-cup-2018-design-package/